nkigen/nkigen.github.io/links/index.md

 - <a href="http://stephenramsay.us/2011/04/09/life-on-the-command-line/" target="_blank">Life on the Command Line</a>
 - <a href="http://www.shellcheck.net/"  target="_blank">Static analysis for *sh scripts/sh</a>
 - <a href="http://ubuntuforums.org/showthread.php?t=1725448"  target="_blank">Linux Library Development in C-C++</a>
+- <a href="http://homepage.ntlworld.com/edmund.grimley-evans/bcompiler.html" target="_blank">Bootstrap a compiler from nothing</a>

 > "The Ugly"